 How to collaboratively create a course

 If you are collaborating with multiple people to create or manage a course, each person should create their own account.
-For more information on how to register different types of accounts with varying permissions, please see Adding Co-Instructors and Teaching Assistants.
+Learn more about registering different types of instructor accounts with varying permissions.

 Keep in mind that any accounts which are to receive a share of the revenue must become registered as a Premium instructor.
 For additional information, please see our Co-Instructructor Rules and Guidelines.

 How to create an instructor account as a business

 You can also open a Udemy instructor account as a company or organization.
 The process for opening an account is the same as above.
 Please note, however, that we may need to reach out to the representative of your company during the instructor verification process to confirm the association.

 Once you have opened an account and filled out your profile, it is time to proceed to creating a course.
 From the instructor dashboard, you can click on New Course to begin.

 This article outlines the steps you can take to become a premium instructor and enter your applicable information, before selecting a payment method.

 What is a premium instructor?

 Anyone can create a free course on Udemy.
 If you want to charge students a fee for your courses, however, you will need to become a premium instructor.
 There is no charge to become a premium instructor and the process is usually completed within 2 business days.

 - From the course management page click on Pricing.